jimmymathews/gman/readme.md

 Development
 -----------

-If you'd like, consider reporting bugs, sharing recommendations, or writing new features:
+If you'd like, consider reporting bugs (there are plenty), sharing recommendations, or writing new features:

 - Simple bars indicating child nodes (currently the padding which is added when relation descriptors are present makes it hard to tell who is connected to who)
 - Search/replace function